The ultimate apple pie with a flaky pie crust and melty apple filling packed with flavors.

 Apple Pie Filling

-- 3 pounds Apple (Peeled and cored) Use 900 g | 2 pounds of Granny Smith and 450 g | 1 pound of Golden Delicious.
+- 1350 g (3 pounds) Apple (Peeled and cored) - Use 900 g | 2 pounds of Granny Smith and 450 g | 1 pound of Golden Delicious.

 - ¼ teaspoon Salt

-- 2 tablespoon All-purpose flour Level the surface.
+- 2 Tablespoons All-purpose flour

-- 2.5 tablespoon Cornstarch Level the surface.
+- 2.5 Tablespoons Cornstarch

-- ½ tablespoon Cinnamon
+- ½ Tablespoon Cinnamon

 - ¼ teaspoon Nutmeg

-- 1 Lemon Lemon zest
+- 1 lemon Lemon zest

-- ½ tablespoon Lemon juice
+- ½ Tablespoon Lemon juice

 Assembling